sharetribe/flex-docs/src/docs/howto-listing/seats/index.md

 <extrainfo title="Click here to see how to handle line items for hourly bookings">

-If you are working with hourly bookings, you will need to make a similar parallel function for _getHourQuantityAndLineItems_, and add it to `unitType: hour` handling.
+If you are working with hourly bookings, you will need to make a parallel function for _getHourQuantityAndLineItems_ instead, and add it to `unitType: hour` handling.

 ```jsx
 /**